Bakumpai people: Mythology

 According to legend, the origins of the Bakumpai Dayaks came from Ngaju people who settled on the current land which is called Marabahan.
 In the beginning, they practice Kaharingan, the religion of their ancestors, which can be seen as well in the cultures of other Dayak people.
-Later, they came across a charismatic man in that land, whom could cause the ground that he stood on to grow grass.
+Later, they came across a charismatic man in that land, who could cause the ground that he stood on to grow grass.
 That man is none other than Nabiyullah Khidir.
 In the story, they followed him and converted to Islam, and multiplied into a group of people.
 When they studied religion in a particular region together with their teacher, Nabiyullah Khidir, grass would begin to grow from the ground and thus they are referred to as Bakumpai people.

 The Bakumpai people once had a kingdom that is much older than the kingdoms of the Banjar region, but because of supernatural abilities the kingdom had to be relocated to the Barito River and its king is known with the name Datuk Barito.
 From Marabahan, they spread to the streams of Barito River.
 According to local folklore, there is an area in Murung Raya Regency called Muara Untu where in the beginning it was a jungle controlled by a race of jinn named Untu.
 Later there was a Bakumpai man named, Raghuy who traveled and lived there.
 Until today if observed from the lineage of the Muara Untu people, they would trace their ancestors to Raghuy.